hytechclub/web-102/Week03/README.md

 ## Review Activity
 After the Follow-Along activity, play a game to review some of the concepts covered up until this point.

 Have the students split into two teams.
 Each team will line up, and have one representative face off against a representative from the opposing team.
-Questions are in the Review.pptx slides.
+Questions are in the [Review](Review.pptx) slides.
 Whichever student answers first wins a point for their team.
 Keep track of the points on the whiteboard.
 The winning team receives candy.

 ## Individual Activity
 The students should follow the instructions in the [GeometryCalculationsInstructions.md](GeometryCalculationsInstructions.md) file.
 The goal is to create a simple triangle area calculator.